-- The use of mobile phones is prohibited for all pupils. - If a pupil requires a mobile phone for their journey to, or return from, school they must have consent from parents/carers.
-All mobile phones must them be handed in to the school office, where they will be safely secured.
+- The use of mobile phones is prohibited for all pupils. - If a pupil requires a mobile phone for their journey to, or return from school, they must have consent from parents/carers.
+All mobile phones must then be handed into the school office, where they will be safely secured.
 Pupils can collect their mobile phone at the end of the school day.